go.to/

 1974

-Helena & Strici - the album
+Helena & Strici

 Malovany dzbanku - the single

-Probably the most fascinating hit story in Helena's career is the song "Malovany dzbanku" - a catchy folk-based pop hit which was recorded by the artist in 1974 and reeleased the same year as a single in Czechoslovakia.
-The single became quite successful in Helena's homeland but nobody thought by that time that it would be the greatest Helena hit in the neighbour country Poland two years later.
+Probably the most fascinating hit story in Helena's career is the song "Malovany dzbanku" - a catchy folk-based pop hit which was recorded by the artist in 1974 and released the same year as a single in Czechoslovakia.
+The single became quite successful in Helena's homeland but nobody thought by that time that it would become the greatest Helena hit in the neighbour country Poland two years later.
 The B-side of the single featured the Czech version of the song "Sugar Me" originally the UK Top 5 hit from 1972 recorded by Lynsey De Paul.

 1975